avocado-framework/avocado/docs/source/GetStartedGuide.rst

 * ``python-avocado-plugins-varianter-yaml-to-mux``: parse YAML file into variants

 The LTS (Long Term Stability) repositories are also available for Enterprise Linux.
-Please refer to the `Avocado Long Term Stability`_ thread and to your package management docs on how to switch to the ``avocado-lts`` repo.
+Please refer to :ref:`rfc-long-term-stability` and to your package management docs on how to switch to the ``avocado-lts`` repo.

 OpenSUSE
 ~~~~~~~~